andras-simonyi/citeproc-org/README.md

 [citeproc-el](https://github.com/andras-simonyi/citeproc-el), which must be installed before installing the citeproc-org package.
-Rendering [org-ref](https://github.com/jkitchin/org-ref) citation links requires org-ref, while rendering cites in the org-mode citation syntax requires an org-mode version that supports the syntax implemented by the `wip-cite` org-mode development branch.
+Rendering [org-ref](https://github.com/jkitchin/org-ref) citation links requires org-ref, while rendering cites in the Org citation syntax requires an Org version that supports the syntax implemented by the `wip-cite` org-mode development branch.

 ## Installation